Skip to content

 entity = "ExceptionRequest"

-By the end of this lesson, Maya might make changes like:
+By the end of this lesson, Taylor would make these changes:

 • rename the home page from Requests to Customer Exception Requests